Karl Gustaf Lennander

 1861-1911.

 Elsa Eschelsson was born in a wealthy home in Norrköping in 1861.
-After the mother died, the five-year-old Elsa moved with her father to Stockholm.
+After the death of her mother, five-year-old Elsa moved with her father to Stockholm.

-Eschelsson was home schooled and learned, among other things, Latin, entirely on her own.
-In 1882 she graduated with high grades.
+Eschelsson was taught at home and learned Latin, among other things, entirely on her own.
+In 1882 she took her matriculation exam with high marks.

-The studies continued in Uppsala and later Eschelsson became the first female doctor and associate professor of law.
-However, she had to fight hard to get posts, not least as a acting professor because that service could not yet be granted to a woman.
+She continued her studies in Uppsala and later became the first female doctor and associate professor of law.
+However, she had to fight hard to obtain positions, not least as acting professor, as that position could not yet be granted to a woman.

-She participated in the creation of the formed Women's Association (1904) which seemed to women's right to hold higher government services.
+She was involved in the establishment of the Association of Educated Women (1904), which campaigned for women's right to hold senior government posts.

-The academic strife took a toll on her powers and after a supposed overdose of sleeping pills, Elsa Eschelsson died on March 10, 1911.
+The academic struggles took a toll on her strength and after a supposed overdose of sleeping pills, Elsa Eschelsson died on March 10, 1911.

-The funeral in Uppsala Cathedral was held by Professor Einar Billing who spoke of "the iniquity of this World".
+The funeral in Uppsala Cathedral was officiated by Professor Einar Billing who spoke about "the injustice of this world".

 Burial site: 0137-1550